doppelmutzi/doppelmutzi.github.io/_posts/2019-04-15-css-basics.md

 Normally, beginning your journey with CSS entails a steep learning curve.
 However, mastering CSS is hard since it is such a broad topic in itself.
 The field of applications is diverse, thus understanding the basics helps you to become a more productive developer.

-Sure, having a good understanding is most of the time sufficient.
+Sure, having a more or less understanding is most of the time sufficient.
 Applying the trial and error method until your selectors do what you want does most of the time the job.
 However, in big projects you will sooner or later struggle with side effects or other weird bugs without understanding precedence in CSS.

 ![Frustrated CSS programming animated gif](https://media.giphy.com/media/yYSSBtDgbbRzq/giphy.gif)